 - Abstracts had to include the following information:

 - Preliminary data or an indication of the type of results anticipated.
 (This is especially applicable to clinical trials that are about to be closed.)

-- Completed abstracts including all data—that is, results and conclusions—must be submitted by the final deadline of February 28, 2014.
+- Completed abstracts including all data—that is, results and conclusions—had to be submitted by the final deadline of Friday, February 28.

 CLINICAL TRIALS IN PROGRESS POSTER SESSION

 A designated area of the poster hall will be dedicated to the presentation and discussion of abstracts accepted to this category.